aristanetworks/avd/benchmarks/README.md

 ## GitHub Actions

-The standalone `Benchmarks` workflow runs on:
+The standalone `Benchmarks` workflow runs on `ubuntu-latest` with tokenless CodSpeed upload and no write-capable checkout token.
+It runs on:

 - Pushes to `devel` affecting PyAVD, benchmark, molecule fixture, dependency, or benchmark workflow files.